 So Ignite is over and now it’s time to catch up on all the cool new Office 365 and Azure AD features announced or showcased.
-One such cool feature is the ability to configure custom idle timeout window for SharePoint Online, as showcased in this session: https://youtu.be/1vnGXvjOm98?t=911
+One such cool feature is the ability to configure custom idle session timeout window for SharePoint Online, as showcased in this session: https://youtu.be/1vnGXvjOm98?t=911

 To configure the feature, you will need the latest version of the SharePoint Online Management Shell PowerShell module, which you can download here.
 Yes, it’s only configurable via PowerShell for the time being, by means of the Set-SPOBrowserIdleSignOut cmdlet.
 Here’s an example:

 Set-SPOBrowserIdleSignOut -Enabled $true -WarnAfter (New-TimeSpan -Seconds 30) -SignOutAfter (New-TimeSpan -Minutes 1)

 To check the settings, use:

 Get-SPOBrowserIdleSignOut Enabled WarnAfter SignOutAfter ------- --------- ------------ True 00:00:30 00:01:00